Welcome to Miles Guide...

 With a last name like 'Miles', this seemed inevitable.

-We get so bottled up in our own lives that we don't seem to second guess how we are socialized, and slowly become so comfortable in our daily routine.
+We get so bottled up in our own lives that we don't seem to second guess how we are socialised, and slowly become so comfortable in our daily routine.
 We conform to the roles and norms prescribed to us and become content.
 When we do end up going into new experiences, we barely stop to think about our thought processes but instead judge based on our preconceived assumptions and often alienate those unlike ourselves.

-For my 20's, I vow to always step out of my comfort zone and learn something new at any given opportunity, in order to get to know and understand myself and the world better.
+As I embark into this new chapter, I vow to always step out of my comfort zone and learn something new at any given opportunity, in order to get to know and understand myself and the world better.
 Every experience is a potential learning lesson.
 Plus, life is too short to not have wild stories to tell your children in 30 years at family dinners.

 Here's to each mile we will take together.